better-internet/radworks-docs/docs/radicle.md

 1. [Radicle
    CLI](https://app.radicle.network/alt-clients.radicle.eth/rad:git:hnrkmg77m8tfzj4gi4pa4mbhgysfgzwntjpao/tree):
    Command-line tooling for creating a Radicle identity, initiating projects, and pushing code.
-2. [Radicle Upstream](https://github.com/radicle-dev/radicle-upstream): A desktop application for collaborating on code with your peers.
-3. The [web interface](https://app.radicle.network): A web interface for viewing code on the Radicle network.
+2. The [web interface](https://app.radicle.network): A web interface for viewing code on the Radicle network.

-Radicle is also [Drips](https://www.drips.network/), an Ethereum protocol for generating recurring income with subscriptions and NFT memberships.
+Apart from **code collaboration**, Radicle also tries to address the issue of **open source funding** through [Drips](https://www.drips.network/), an Ethereum protocol for generating recurring income with subscriptions and NFT memberships.
 Drips helps you create a circular funding network by dripping funds to your favorite creators and dedicating a percentage of your incoming drips to others.

 ## How do I use Radicle?